 - Put a cool, damp cloth on the burn to cool the skin.
 Don’t use ice as this can damage the tissues.

 - Don’t use ointments, butter, oils, or grease on the burned area.

 - Cover the burn with a dry piece of clean cloth or sterile gauze.

 - Don’t cover the burn with a fluffy towel or blanket.

 - Don’t pop or break any blisters because they can get infected.

-Until you seek medical attention for severe burns, don’t remove clothing stuck into the burn.
+Don't remove clothing stuck into the burn until you seek medical attention for severe burns.
 Don’t expose the burn to further heat and smoke.
-Don’t soak the burn in water but instead cover it with a sterile gauze that is moist or a clean, moist cloth.
+Don’t soak the burn in water but instead cover it with a moist, sterile gauze or a clean, moist cloth.
 If the burn is part of a severe injury, make sure that the person has an intact airway and that you have started CPR if this is proven necessary.
-If the wound is more than minor, seek medical attention immediately.Do I need to be in the Hospital?
+If the wound is more than minor, seek medical attention immediately.Do I Need to Be in the Hospital?

 Sometimes the decision is made to put the patient in the hospital.
 There are several reasons a doctor might decide to hospitalize a patient with a severe burn.
 In part, it depends on the depth and extent of the burn.
 The other factors include: